Monday, 06 April 2020

 These give us the handy acronym PRDCT but the question is, when it’s a software project, where do the bugs crawl through the PRDCT process and into its products?

-There are many facets to an answer, all depending on the ultimate truth that (as it says on a T-shirt I own) “Pobody’s Nerfect”.
+There are many facets to an answer, all depending on the ultimate truth that “Pobody’s Nerfect”.
 In other words, mistakes can be made at any point in any given PRDCT cycle.
 But another ultimate truth is that, when activities in a sequence depend on one another, the earlier a mistake is made, the more powerful its effects on later activities if it’s not put right straight away.

 That proposition puts “Planning” squarely in the spotlight.
-But while it’s true that a typical Project Plan which allocates only 5% of effort to defining the problem (“the requirements”) in the first place, and gives that critical job to someone with little or no training (a typical Business Analyst)—while it’s true that such a Project Plan is going to create problems for the whole of the project, this isn’t an essay about how most bugs can be traced back to management decisions.
+But while it’s true that a typical Project Plan that allocates only 5% of effort to defining the problem ('the requirements') in the first place, and gives that critical job to someone with little or no training (a typical Business Analyst), is going to create problems for the whole of the project, this isn’t an essay about how most bugs can be traced back to management decisions.